Pellissippi Parkway: Solway to Knoxville construction

 When Oak Ridge was established by the federal government in 1942 for the uranium enrichment operations of the Manhattan Project, SR 62 became the main route between Oak Ridge and Knoxville.
-After the completion of the adjoining section of I-40/I-75 in 1961, Oak Ridge officials began pushing for a connector route to the interstate to improve access between Oak Ridge and Knoxville, citing inadequacies in the two-lane stretch of SR 62.
-On December 2, 1965, a delegation of Oak Ridge residents met with the Knox County Highway Technical Advisory Committee and presented their proposal for a new four-lane controlled-access highway to the interstate, including a new bridge over the Clinch River.
-During the planning phase, a decision was made to have the route terminate with SR 62 at Solway, and the new bridge over the Clinch River to replace the then-two lane bridge on SR 62 in a separate project.
+After the completion of the adjoining section of I-40/I-75 in 1961, Oak Ridge officials began pushing for a connector route to the Interstate to improve access between Oak Ridge and Knoxville, citing inadequacies in the two-lane stretch of SR 62.
+On December 2, 1965, a delegation of Oak Ridge residents met with the Knox County Highway Technical Advisory Committee and presented their proposal for a new four-lane controlled-access highway to the Interstate, including a new bridge over the Clinch River.
+During the planning phase, a decision was made to have the route terminate with SR 62 at Solway.
+The new bridge over the Clinch River would then replace the two-lane bridge on SR 62 in a separate project.
 The route's alignment was approved on January 25, 1967, by the Knoxville-Knox County Highway Coordinating Committee, which allowed for it to be budgeted by the state.
 Other alignments would have had the route terminate at I-40/75 near the interchanges with SR 131 and Cedar Bluff Road, respectively.
 Initially referred to as the "Oak Ridge Connector", the highway was named the "Pellissippi Parkway" by an act of the Knox County Commission on December 7, 1971, which was subsequently recognized by the Tennessee General Assembly on March 15, 1976.
 Local officials and residents in 1968 and 1969 unsuccessfully tried to pressure the Tennessee Department of Highways, the predecessor agency to the Tennessee Department of Transportation (TDOT), to construct the route as a fully controlled-access highway, but they chose a limited-access design that incorporated both interchanges and at-grade intersections.

 Work on the first section, located between I-40/I-75 and Hardin Valley Road, began in June 1970 and was completed in late 1972.
-This section was accessed via a partial Y-interchange along I-40/I-75 adjacent to the interchange with Mabry Hood Road; the Pellissippi Parkway was only accessible from the westbound lanes of the interstate, and only the eastbound interstate lanes were accessible from the Pellissippi Parkway.
+This section was accessed via a partial Y-interchange along I-40/I-75 adjacent to the interchange with Mabry Hood Road; the Pellissippi Parkway was only accessible from the westbound lanes of the Interstate, and only the eastbound Interstate lanes were accessible from the Pellissippi Parkway.
 The section between Hardin Valley Road and SR 62 in Solway was completed in late 1973, after months of delays caused by rain.
 The highway was dedicated by Governor Winfield Dunn on May 31, 1974.